Executive summary

 We encourage responsible disclosure from security researchers.
 If you discover a potential vulnerability:

-- Reporters will be credited in our security changelog (unless they prefer anonymity)
+- Reporters are credited in our security changelog, unless they prefer anonymity.

-- We will not pursue legal action against researchers acting in good faith
+- We do not pursue legal action against researchers acting in good faith.

-- A formal bug bounty program is on our roadmap Roadmap
+- A formal bug bounty program is on our roadmap.

 In the event of a confirmed security issue:

-- Remediation — Deploy patches via auto-update infrastructure
+- Remediation.
+Deploy patches via the auto-update infrastructure.

 Compliance